We were told we would get an answer back today on a short sale

 You were told you would get an answer back by today.

-But you haven't heard anything back right?
+But you haven't heard anything back, right?

 It happens.

-short sales can take a long timeIf you are a buyer and are looking to buy a Short Sale, one of the things you have probably heard is that it could take a while.
+If you are a buyer looking to buy a Short Sale, one of the things you have probably heard is that it could take a while.
 A long while.
 Weeks.
 Months.
-Forever it seems.
+Forever, it seems.

-As a buyer's agent we rely on the listing agent to provide us the information/answer.
+As buyer agents, we rely on the listing agent to provide the information/answer.
 We are not authorized to talk to the lender directly.
 We can only call the listing agent so many times a day.
-The agents can get a bit testy if we keep calling them every 10 minutes.
-We tell buyers, agents and sellers who call us "as soon as we hear something, you will know".
+The agents can get testy if we call them every 10 minutes.
+We tell buyers, agents, and sellers who contact us, "As soon as we hear something, you will know."

 Two examples.